Small Farm Big Life

 The biggest difference is that a crisp contains oats and a crumble does not.
 Both a crumble and crisp are a topping that goes over a fruit mixture and is baked until bubbling and browned.

 A crisp gets its name because the oats in the topping will become crispy when baked.
-A crumble is usually made with a flour base and will not be crispy.
+A crumble is usually made with a flour base and will not be crispy or crunchy.

-Is gluten free peach crisp simple to make?
+Is gluten free apple crisp simple to make?

 Yes!
 This is a very simple recipe to make.
 I make it frequently because it's easy to put together and to have a dessert in a hurry.
 You could even make it the day before you need it.